NectDz/Hunter-CS-Club-Website/README.md

     npm install
     ```

-    Replace the "key" in `firebase-config.tsk` with the api key mentioned in the google doc.
+    Replace the "api key" in `firebase-config.tsk` with the api key mentioned in the google doc.

 4. **Run the Project**